Kingdoms, Empires, and the Slave Trade

 From Colonialism to Independence

-The transition from European colony to the independent state has not necessarily been a civil transition for African countries; likewise, independent African countries have struggled to create stable governments or peaceful conditions—though stable governments and peaceful conditions have been established in some cases.
+The transition from European colony to the independent state has not necessarily been a civil transition for African countries; likewise, independent African countries have struggled to create stable governments or peaceful conditions, though stable governments and peaceful conditions have been established in some cases.
 In nearly all cases, removing the colonial powers from Africa was only half the battle toward independence.
 The other half was establishing a functional, effective government.

 Though each country has taken a slightly different path, most former colonies have endured civil unrest, conflict, or warfare in their push for stable governments.
 Coups, fraudulent elections, military regimes, and corruption have plagued the leadership in a number of African countries.
-Civil unrest usually precedes a change in leadership: political power regularly changes hands by a military coup or an overthrow of the current leader.
+Civil unrest usually precedes a change in leadership when political power regularly changes hands by a military coup or an overthrow of the current leader.

 The realm has had difficulty developing and maintaining effective political systems with democratic leadership.
 Political leaders have come and gone, many have been replaced before their terms were over, and a few have stayed long after their terms ended.
 When a leader is elected democratically, it is common to have widespread accusations of corruption, voter fraud, or ballot box scandals.
 Such government mismanagement and corruption have been common problems.